The First and Last Rule of this Event is Respect the site and the people. All else will follow.

 SITE & PROPERTY

 The showers will be shut down at 11am on Sunday.
-If you would like to volunteer for sanitation duty, please click the volunteer link above.
+If you would like to volunteer for sanitation duty, please click here.

 Please respect and take care of the site’s buildings and facilities, the event’s pavilions and resources, and the property, well-being, and privacy of other attendees.
 Do not enter another camp without permission.
 Do not take anything that is not yours, even as a joke.